Workflows

 - Name and description

-- Trigger type — The event that starts the workflow
+- Trigger type — the event that starts the workflow

 - Status — Draft, Active, Paused, or Archived

-- Versions — How many saved versions exist
+- Versions — how many saved versions exist

-- Executions — How many times the workflow has run
+- Executions — how many times the workflow has run

 Workflow statuses